 - Sessions may be conducted via Zoom or in-person. (**Note - in-person events are currently suspended)

 - To keep our training calendar robust and affordable, NAM does not compensate trainers as a general rule.
 Exceptions may be made.
 If this is a make-or-break factor for you, please reach out.

 - While you are welcome to distribute brochures or other business information, we have a strict non-solicitation policy for workshop presenters.

 - Trainers who have presented at NAM previously are still required to submit a proposal.

 Questions about the RFP?
-Please contact Rosey Higgs, Program Director at email@example.com.
+Please contact Rosey Higgs, Director of Programs at email@example.com.